Trump admin rule would make even more migrants ineligible for asylum

 In a statement, the Department of Justice and the Department of Homeland Security said the new rule would "increase immigration court efficiencies."

+Free said the most common charges he sees for his immigrant clients are driving under the influence, domestic violence and driving without a license.
+Driving without a license is particularly common for immigrants who have had to use fake travel documents to enter the U.S. and live in states that do not give licenses to undocumented migrants.

+"People who are fleeing persecutions and violence are not going to be able to get travel documents from the governments inflicting violence upon them.
+If you have to resort to other means of proving your identity, you won't be eligible [for asylum,]" Free said.

 The Trump administration has unveiled a number of new requirements meant to curb asylum applications this year.
-The most successful of those policies has been "Remain in Mexico" or MPP, that requires lawful asylum seekers from Central America to wait in Mexico, often in dangerous conditions, until their court date in the United States.
-Over 60,000 asylum are currently waiting in Mexico for a decision to be made in their case, a process that can take over a year.
+The most successful of those policies has been "Remain in Mexico" or MPP, that requires lawful asylum-seekers from Central America to wait in Mexico, often in dangerous conditions, until their court date in the United States.
+Over 60,000 asylum-seekers are currently waiting in Mexico for a decision to be made in their case, a process that can take over a year.